perseids-publications/pedalion-trees/README.md

 ### Updating

+#### Manually

+The best way to update the code is to use git's built in merging functionality.
+A typical update may involve the following steps:

 * `git pull source master --no-commit` (if there is no `source` repository, then run `git remote add source https://github.com/perseids-publications/treebank-template.git` then `git pull source master --no-commit`)